Frequently Asked Questions

 Will an independent North join the EU?

 The majority of people in the North voted to leave the EU, and this was confirmed by the election of Boris Johnson in 2019.
 Brexit is done, we have left.
 The Northern Independence Party is committed to democracy and embracing our new relationship with the EU and the rest of the world.
 We are keen to see the government keep the promises they made about this new relationship.
-However, should the people of the free North want to rejoin the EU one day, then that is a decision for the people – and not any political party – to make.
+Should the people of the North want to rejoin the EU one day, then that is a decision for the people – and not any political party – to make.

 Will we keep the Queen?